 About me

 As a Postdoctoral Research Associate in the Kerschensteiner Lab, I am deeply engaged in unraveling the complexities of neuronal computation and architecture within the brain.
 My research is driven by a profound curiosity to understand the ‘why’ behind the ways our brain processes information.
-Leveraging a diverse array of machine learning tools, I delve into the intricacies of how the mouse and human retina respond to natural movies, and how these responses influence visually-guided behavior.
+Leveraging a diverse array of machine learning tools, I study how the mouse and human retina respond to natural movies, and how these responses influence visually-guided behavior.
+My research recent focuses on designing new neural network architectures to overcome the limitations of molecular techniques (e.g., optogenetics, chemogenetics) used in neuroscience.
+One project develops a more universal adaptation for predicting neural activity.
+Instead of solely learning the stimulus-spike relationship of recorded neurons, my model generalizes properties such as cell types and receptive field locations, enabling it to predict spikes for unseen neurons across different locations and individuals.
+Another project involves building a hybrid model to examine how neuronal organization (e.g., cell types, receptive field properties, mosaic structures) influences behavioral outcomes, such as prey capture and predator avoidance.

 My academic journey was significantly enriched by my tenure as a McDonnell International Scholar in the Neuroscience PhD Program at Washington University in St. Louis.
 During my time in the Kerschensteiner Lab, I honed my expertise in two-photon calcium imaging, multi-electrode array recordings, and computational modeling, all aimed at decoding visual processing in the retinas of mice and humans.